Sabrinas Organizing

 The last organized elementary school student tip is from Liana George

-"Create a landing pad near your main entry/exit door for backpacks, shoes (Affiliate Link), lunch boxes (Affiliate Link), and other activity-related items.
+"Create a landing pad near your main entry/exit door for backpacks, shoes (affiliate), lunch boxes (affiliate), and other activity-related items.
 This way, everyone will know where things are, and they won’t be searching around the house looking for lost or misplaced items.
-Near your landing pad, have a master checklist (Affiliate Link) for the kids to check before leaving each day.
-The list can include: Do you have your homework, signed papers, lunchbox, lunch money, after-school activity/necessities, keys, gym clothes (Affiliate Link), band instruments?" ~ Liana George
+Near your landing pad, have a master checklist (affiliate) for the kids to check before leaving each day.
+The list can include: Do you have your homework, signed papers, lunchbox, lunch money, after-school activity/necessities, keys, gym clothes (affiliate), band instruments?" ~ Liana George

 Back to school tips for elementary school kids by Liana George